yuukibarns/snacks.nvim/README.md

 > Check the [code](https://github.com/folke/snacks.nvim/blob/main/lua/snacks/init.lua) to see what it does.

 > [!caution]
-> You need to explicitely pass options for a plugin or set `enabled = true` to enable it.
+> You need to explicitly pass options for a plugin or set `enabled = true` to enable it.

 > [!tip]
-> It' a good idea to run `:checkhealth snacks` to see if everything is set up correctly.
+> It's a good idea to run `:checkhealth snacks` to see if everything is set up correctly.

 ```lua
 {